bostonphp/Boston-PHP-Percolate-Coffee-Club-Lessons/july 2 lesson/README.markdown

 ![Workout Eval Form](https://github.com/bostonphp/Boston-PHP-Percolate-Coffee-Club-Lessons/raw/master/july%202%20lesson/index.png "Mockup")

+## Here is what we learned:
+- How to create a database
+- How to create a database table
+- How to create an HTML fragment with fieldset, legend, label, and input
+- How to connect to the database
+- How to extract data from our database
+- How to dynamically show the data from the database
+- How to collect the data collected from the form and store it in MySQL
+- How to redirect the page after the form has been submitted

 ## Here is what we did step by step
 1. Created a PHP page with just plain HTML, Form, and Form Inputs
 2. Created the Database to hold our data